1955 Pacific typhoon season: Tropical Storm 17W

 17W formed in the South China Sea and hit Vietnam.

 Typhoon Nora

 Nora was a Category 2 typhoon.
 It passed Japan in a very close distance but did not make landfall.

 Typhoon Opal

 Opal hit Japan as a tropical storm.

 Tropical Storm 20W

 20W was a weak tropical storm that stayed out at sea.

-Typhoon Patsy
+Super Typhoon Patsy

 Patsy started on its life as a tropical depression on November 25.
 It hit Philippines as a tropical storm.
 It moved out of area before intensifying into Typhoon Patsy.
 Patsy reached its peak intensity before undergoing an eyewall replacement cycle and started to weaken.

-Typhoon Ruth
+Super Typhoon Ruth

-Typhoon Ruth was among one of the strongest storms on record reaching 180 kts (205 mph) sustained winds measured by a reconnaissance aircraft.
+Typhoon Ruth was one of the strongest storms on record reaching 180 kts (205 mph) sustained winds measured by a reconnaissance aircraft.
 However, it was later determined that measurements and estimates from the 1940s to 1960s were erroneous.
 Thus, Ruth's measurement may likely be lower than the official best-track values.